andywer/webpack-blocks/README.md

 *Every* block has been updated, but you have to make sure **all webpack-blocks packages you use are version >= 0.3.0** or otherwise **all packages are < 0.3.0**.

-On the upside we don't consider it an early release anymore and the next major release you see might very well be `v1.0` 👌

 Read the release notes [here](https://github.com/andywer/webpack-blocks/releases/tag/v0.3.0).

 <br />